 The carol sums up the symbolism of the gifts, but like so many carols I think we often sing them because it is Christmas and forget the meaning of the lyrics.

 And having been warned by God in a dream not to return to Herod, the magi left for their own country by another way.
 (Matthew 2:10-12 NASB)

 There isn’t a detail that has been overlooked.
 Every step of the way God is watching to see that His plan is fulfilled.
 He protects those who he sends, as long as they are obedient to the warnings.
 Speaking to the Magi in a dream they leave for their country by a different route.
 I love it, I get excited to see God breaking in and speaking to His people in creative ways – don’t put restrictions on how he communicates.
 You only have to casually read the bible to see Him speaking through people, animals and Angels, in visions dreams and in signs in the heavens – be expectant!

 In this particular passage God spoke in a dream, a highly underrated method of communication.
-Generally in the western church we relegate dreams to having had too much cheese or as a product of natural occurrence, often it is neither.
+Generally in the western church we relegate them to having had too much cheese or as a product of natural occurrence, often it is neither.
 Dreams figure throughout scripture and bring warnings, impartation (look at how Solomon was given his wisdom), insight and direction.
 I pray frequently that God will speak to me in dreams, after all, there is not a lot of effort required…you just have to go to sleep!